 - taken the oral prelim exam by the end of the 5th semester (after passing the written field exam)

 - formed a Dissertation Committee by the end of the 5th semester

 - defended a dissertation proposal (as approved by the Dissertation Committee) by the end of the 6th semester

 - defended the dissertation by the end of the 8th semester (could be extended up to 10th semester depending on the nature of research and potential for superior employment)

 - passed the English Competency exam by the end of the 2nd semester (ESL TAs only)

 Students are required to earn 72 credit hours, 36 of which must be graded.
 As such, students must take an additional 36 credits (either graded or pass/fail) to reach a total of 72 credits.
 Thus, “Research” and “Other Directed” credits may be taken to reach the total of 72 credits.
 A breakdown of credits could be as follows:

 - 4 credits of other coursework (graded (e.g., BA 596) or S/F (e.g., BA 598—see below), and

 Required Ph.D.
 Seminars Offered by the Management Unit

-Students are required to take following three doctoral seminars.
+Students are required to take following four doctoral seminars.
 The seminars are designed to ground the student in the literature and integrate research streams in the management field, and thus help to provide a foundation for comprehensive exams

 - MGMT594 – Doctoral Topics I – Seminar in Organizational Theory